 The main question stands out right away, and there’s a short explanation along with icons that’s a good association and can help people remember it.
 The brief answers are paired with attention-grabbing visualizations.

 9. Music facts you probably don’t know about

-This infographic has an excellent play of visual elements.
+This infographic has an excellent play of visual elements and it is an ideal template for creating a music tutorial such as how to use Garageband software on PC.
 Combining purple and yellow strikes a balance between playful and a serious tone.
 The color scheme is easy on the eye, and the dots acting as dividers make the infographic look more organized.

 Recommended reading – 7 Quick Tips in Picking the Perfect Color Combination for Your Infographics

 Video tutorials to help you make better infographics for education

 Taking advantage of visual learning and using modern technology by using infographics in the classroom yield better results than just hunching over a plain old textbook.
 Infographics can also be a huge boost to distance learning.